 - The City seeks to achieve a LEED® (Leadership in Energy and Environmental Design) Silver designation for the building.

-Construction began in May 2013 and the building is expected to be open in July 2014.
+Construction began in May 2013 and the building was opened to the public in June 2014.